AleksNeStu/etl_app_w_sync_to_find_free_slots/README.md

   checks of API and parsing etc and format of data, versioning of downloaded data for future (like dumps) for investigation purposes, data merge logic.
 - Rewrite interpretation
+- Decided to do not add migration chain, to avoid of increasing complexity of test task run.
+- Redo 2.1 interpretation part.

 ## 4. Examples
 1) `syncs` table with examples: